John-wallace89/Barbellgym.com/README.md

 * User Story 1 - As a customer, I land on the hompeage of the site and It's clear what the business is.
 * User Story 2 - As a customer I can navigate easily to any section of the site regardless of where I am or what device I am using.s
 * User Story 3 - As a customer I can easily access the Contact Us page and social media channels through the Footer of the page.
+  UPDATE - Was decided a footer was having too much of an impact on design, and access to socila links was provided through contact us page.
 * User Story 4 - As the business owner, I provide customers with a clear and consistent UX in-keeping with the Barbell Gym brand.
 * User Story 5 - As a user, I can easily access the different products available from the Barbell shop.
 * User Story 6 - As a user, if applicable, I can choose the colour and size of my product before adding to the basket.
+  UPDATE - Colour options no longer required
 * User Story 7 - As a user, I am notified when I have successfully added a product to the basket and the quantity of products added is shown next to the basket icon.
 * User Story 8  - As a user I can submit my enquiry about a class or PT session.
+  UPDATE - Business decision to direct customers towards social channels
 * User Story 9 - As an Admin/Superuser I can edit or delete a product.
+  UPDATE - added functionality allows user to add/edit/delete a product, class or personal trainer
 * User Story 10 - As a customer, when I go to the basket page I can see the the products I have added to basket and overall total of my order.
 * User Story 11 - As a customer I can remove a specific item from my basket.
 * User Story 12 - As a customer I can adjust the quantity of specific items in my cart.